 Chateau Marsau is owned by the Chardonnier family, who are also the principals in the large negociant house CVGB.
 Through CVGB, and Dourthe, they own numerous vineyards in various Bordeaux appellations in the Left Bank and in the Right Bank, as well as in Pessac Leognan.
-They purchased Chateau Marsau in 1994.
+The Chardonnier family purchased Chateau Marsau in 1994.
+Later, Mathieu Chardonnier bought the vineyard from his parents in 2017, keeping it in the family.

 Chateau Marsau Vineyards, Terroir, Grapes, Winemaking

 To produce the wine, vinification takes place in stainless steel tanks.
-The wines are aged in an average of 30% new, French oak barrels for 12 months before bottling.
-In most vintages, the annual production is close to 4,500 cases.
+The wines are aged in a combination of vessels that are on average, 40% in foudres, 25% new, French oak barrels with 5% of the vintage being aged in amphora for 12 months before bottling.
+However, those percentages are often adjusted to suit the vintage, for example, in 2017, no new oak was used.
+In most vintages, the annual production is close to 2,500 cases, although that can vary widely, depending on the vintage.
 There is a second wine, Prelude de Marsau.

 When to Drink Chateau Marsau, Anticipated Maturity, Decanting Time

 Chateau Marsau is better with at least 2-3 years of aging in good vintages.
-Young vintages can be decanted for up to 1 hour, helping the wine soften to help develop the aromatic character.
+Young vintages can be decanted for up to 1 hour, this will help the wine fill out and soften while aiding in the development of the wine’s aromatic character.

 Older vintages might need very little decanting, just enough to remove the sediment.
 Chateau Marsau offers its best drinking and should reach peak maturity between 2-8 years of age after the vintage.